thiagodnf/visjs-extra-layout-group-sequence/README.md

 ## Contribute

 Contributions to the this project are very welcome!
 We can't do this alone!
+Feel free to fork this project, work on it and then make a pull request.

+## Questions or Suggestions

+Feel free to create <a href="https://github.com/thiagodnf/visjs-extras-groupsequence/issues">issues</a> here as you need

+## License

+MIT License